The centaur-algebra of observables: Conclusions and outlook

-Let us proceed by pointing out some future directions.
 First, as we have indicated, after the crossed product enlargement of the algebra (\ref{eq:crossed prod}), the definition of traces in (\ref{eq:traces}) allows us to define reduced-density matrices and rigorous notions of generalized entropies.
 Interesting progress towards formulating the Page curve in the language of von Neumann algebras was initiated in \cite{Verlinde:2022xkw,Gomez:2023tkr}.
 Perhaps such notions can establish the island formula on solid grounds for de Sitter space, which was pioneered by \cite{Svesko:2022txo}.
 However, it has been argued that the appearance of islands close to the cosmological horizon violates entanglement wedge nesting \cite{Shaghoulian:2021cef} unless the large backreaction is induced \cite{Aalsma:2021bit,Aalsma:2022swk}.
 We hope the algebraic techniques can bring a better understanding of these features.

-Second, we can think of the infalling observer as a little diary falling into a black hole.
-Certain protocols can be used to recover the information after the scrambling time \cite{Hayden:2007cs, Yoshida:2017non}.
-In the context of the Page curve, the information encoded in the island can be recovered by applying explicit teleportation protocols \cite{Almheiri:2019yqk, toappear1}, see upcoming work in this area by \cite{toappear1, toappear2, vdHV}.
-It would be interesting to understand how information recovery works in algebraic language.
-These ideas can shed some light on understanding the microscopic origin of the island formula.
+Second, one might generalize the lessons from our study on $T\overline{T}$ deformation of the centaur more broadly to dilaton-gravity theories of the form (\ref{eq:action}) where the spectrum of quasi-local energies at the cutoff surface in (\ref{eq:spectrum energies}) remains bounded.
+Perhaps, the simplest explicit generalizations would involve the AdS$_2$ interpolating geometries with a different cosmological constant; the $\gamma$-centaur \cite{Anninos:2018svg}, and the double interpolating geometry \cite{Anninos:2022hqo}; where the change in the algebra is also suggested by \cite{Jensen:2023yxy}.

 Third, although the centaur geometries provide a natural background to study de Sitter space holography and a rich algebraic structure; these theories are known to be thermodynamically unstable \cite{Anninos:2017hhn}, which motivated the construction of the double interpolating geometries in \cite{Anninos:2022hqo}.
 It would be interesting to study the thermodynamic properties of the $T\overline{T}$ deformed centaur geometry, as they have not received much attention since the original work of \cite{Gross:2019ach}.
 However, the energy spectrum is generically complex under these deformations.
 Although one can restrict the energy eigenstates to describe a unitary theory, a new perspective arises with Cauchy slice holography \cite{Araujo-Regado:2022gvw,Araujo-Regado:2022jpj} where the notion of complex stress tensor plays a crucial role, which would be interesting to study explicitly for the centaur geometry, and whether the restriction on the finiteness of the radial-radial component of the matter stress tensor $t^r_r$ can be lifted and still recover the transition in the algebra.